If you thought learning to drive was a challenge, wait until you try teaching someone else.

 Put yourself in their shoes

-Remember how you felt when you were learning to drive.
-What did you find most challenging and what made you most nervous about being on the road?
+Remember how you felt when you were learning to drive?
+What did you find most challenging, and what made you most nervous about being on the road?

-It might be worth waiting to have your first practice session after they've had a few hours in the car with their driving instructor.
+It might be worth waiting to have your first practice session until after they've had a few hours in the car with their driving instructor.

 Get the balance right

-Keep it cool
+Keep your cool

 If it's not working, don't keep trying.
 Sometimes the best thing to do is to admit defeat.
-You could be the best of friends outside the car, but the teacher-pupil relationship just might not work.
+You could be the best of friends usually, but the teacher-pupil relationship just might not work.